 Grading will be determined utilizing a point/percent system.
 The standard grading scale will be used.
 Daily assignments, quizzes, projects and tests will have point values, and the total percentage will determine the final report card grade.
-Students will be required to have "C's" or better in order to exit ASA upon their release date.
+Students will be required to have a "C" average (2.0 GPA) or better with no more than one "F" grade in order to exit ASA upon their release date.

 1. Class grade will be based on daily assignments, quizzes, projects and tests.

 Language Arts - 1 Lesson per WEEK (including lesson TUTORIAL and MASTERY TEST with a score of 80% or higher)

 Math - Pre-Algebra - 5 Lessons per WEEK (including lesson TUTORIAL, PRACTICE, and MASTERY TEST with a score of 80% or higher)

 - Grade Level - 1 Lesson per WEEK (including lesson TUTORIAL, APPLICATION, and MASTERY TEST with a score of 80% or higher)

 History - 1 Lesson per WEEK (including lesson TUTORIAL and MASTERY TEST with a score of 80% or higher)